Man-Ape: Film

 M'Baku appears in films set in the Marvel Cinematic Universe (MCU), portrayed by Winston Duke.
-This version is the leader of the renegade Jabari Tribe, who shun Wakanda's technological society and have a religious reverence for gorillas, such as decorating their armor with white gorilla pelts and worshiping the gorilla god Hanuman as a part of Indo-African religion rather than the Panther goddess Bast.
-He is introduced in Black Panther (2018), and makes subsequent appearances in Avengers: Infinity War (2018), Avengers: Endgame (2019), and Black Panther: Wakanda Forever (2022).
-Duke will reprise his role as M'Baku in the upcoming film Avengers: Doomsday.
+This version is the leader of the renegade Jabari Tribe, who shun Wakanda's technological society and have a religious reverence for gorillas.
+M'Baku is introduced in Black Panther (2018), and makes subsequent appearances in Avengers: Infinity War (2018), Avengers: Endgame (2019), and Black Panther: Wakanda Forever (2022).
+Duke will reprise his role as M'Baku in Avengers: Doomsday (2026).